In this article you'll learn how you create your account and to set up your production workflow in a few easy clicks.

 There are several ways to add material to a particular project, but for now we will only highlight the key features that allow you to get started.

 The easiest way to get material in your project is to just select one or more files on your desktop or local drive and to drag and drop them.
-Alternatively, you can use the the Add Clips button in the right upper corner.
+Alternatively, you can use the the Add Clips button in the right corner.

 Your upload starts and your files should appear in the library (press the refresh link if the library pops up an outdated message).